 Ingredients

-• 2 cups mixed berries fresh or frozen
+- 2 cups mixed berries (fresh or frozen cherries, blackberries, blueberries, strawberries and/or cranberries)

 Instructions

-• Sweeten and season: Stir in the maple syrup (or honey), apple cider vinegar, brown sugar, garlic powder, red chili flakes, and a pinch of salt.
-Mix well.
+- Stir in the maple syrup (or honey), apple cider vinegar, brown sugar, garlic powder, red chili flakes, and a small pinch of salt.
+Mix everything together thoroughly so the flavors start to blend.

-• Thicken the sauce: In a small bowl, dissolve the cornstarch in 2 tablespoons of cold water to make a slurry.
-Slowly whisk this into the berry mixture.
+- In a separate small bowl, mix the cornstarch with 2 tablespoons of cold water to make a slurry.
+Pour this slowly into the berry mixture while whisking to avoid lumps.

 Notes